12 Era of Bad Feelings

 FRANCIS SCOTT KEY in By Dawn’s Early Light, Edward Percy Moran, 1912

 Americans had better luck in Baltimore.
 Merchants and pirates scuttled their ships at the harbor’s entrance to block the British fleet.
 The British would’ve destroyed their ships anyway had they entered the harbor.
 Given that choice, it was smarter to sink the ships and block their path to save the city.
 As the British bombed Fort McHenry, at the harbor’s entrance, American POW Francis Scott Key wrote a poem entitled the “Defense of Fort McHenry.”
-It became the Star-Spangled Banner when put to the tune of the British song “To Anacreon in Heaven,” and the U.S. anthem during World War I, officially in 1931.
-During World War II, the tradition began of playing the anthem before baseball games, later adopted to other sports.
+It became the Star-Spangled Banner when put to the tune of the British song “To Anacreon in Heaven,” and the U.S. anthem in 1916, during World War I. During World War II, the tradition began of playing the anthem before baseball games, later adopted to other sports.
 Meanwhile, a myth emerged that repainting/whitewashing the foundation of the burnt Executive Mansion (formerly called the “executive’s palace”) led to the term White House.
 No one really knows when the term came into common usage, but it no doubt had to do with its light-colored edifice and was officially so named by Teddy Roosevelt in 1901.

-At first, when they thought they’d won the war outright after their conquest of Washington, D.C., the Brits planned to negotiate a buffer state for Indians between the U.S. and Canada in the Ohio Valley and basically put an end to America’s western expansion in the north.
+At first, when they thought they’d won the war outright after their conquest of Washington, D.C., the Brits planned to negotiate a buffer state for Indians between the U.S. and Canada in the Ohio Valley and blunt America’s western expansion in the north.
 But the defense of Baltimore and a key late American naval victory on Lake Champlain, the Battle of Plattsburgh Bay, weakened their hand, and they abandoned their indigenous allies.
 They would leave it to American settlers and Native Americans to fight over the Midwest and Great Lakes on their own.
 Interest in the war was evaporating in England anyway, and Prime Minister Lord Liverpool wanted to wind things down quickly.
 The Treaty of Ghent (Belgium) ended the American-British part of the Napoleonic War.
-The Ghent truce mostly restored things to the way they’d been before the war between the countries, status quo ante bellumBut just as word of the original truce never crossed the Atlantic on time, one of the war’s major battles happened after the peace treaty was signed.
+The Ghent truce mostly restored things to the way they’d been before the war between the countries, status quo ante bellum, except with the Brits vacating the Midwest.
+But just as word of the original truce never crossed the Atlantic on time, one of the war’s major battles happened after the peace treaty was signed.
 The whole affair might never have occurred if only the Doldrums were windier or the trans-Atlantic telegraph had been laid seventy years prior.
-However, neither side had formally ratified the treaty.
+But neither side had formally ratified the treaty.

 Battle of New Orleans, Edward Percy Moran, 1910